Bruno Aveillan: Cinema

-In 2013 Aveillan was developing a feature film project with Universal, a modern fairy tale based on the Cinderella story, with Ann Peacock as a writer.
+In 2013, Aveillan was developing a feature film project with Universal, a modern fairy tale based on the Cinderella story, with Ann Peacock as a writer.

-In 2015 Aveillan was set as director of Hansel & Gretel: Witch Hunters 2.
+In 2015, Aveillan was set as director of Hansel & Gretel: Witch Hunters 2.

 Documentary

-In 2017, Aveillan directed an experimental 60 mn documentary film about French sculptor Rodin, produced by Arte and RMN.
-The film was premiered at The Grand Palais in April 2017 in Paris at the occasion of the opening of the Centennial exhibition of Rodin.
+In 2017, Aveillan directed an experimental 60-minute documentary film about French sculptor Rodin, produced by Arte and RMN.
+The film premiered at the Grand Palais in April 2017 in Paris, coinciding with the opening of the Centennial exhibition of Rodin.
 It was then screened at Stanford University, San Francisco; Loyola University, Los Angeles; National Museum of Western Art, Tokyo; Barnes Foundation, Philadelphia; Fundación Mapfre Casa Garriga Nogués, Barcelona; Art Gallery of South Australia, Adelaide.